Schelin/AnalysisChoicesOLVH/README.md

 **Run it on the web**

 This ShinyApp is hosted online at xxx.shinyapp.io... .
 It does not need R installation and it can be immediately used by just clicking on the link.
-It only allows for 25 active hours per month.
+However, it only allows for 25 active hours per month.

 If you are familiar with R, we encourage you to instead install the ShinyApp locally.